-1 1100001115 202

-The Changes made during 2020/21 uncertainty and volatility caused by the each of the principles in the following states. e pandemic.
-Th e impact/effectiveness further resilience as of the changes are across CBC to the e listed underneath

-cach of the principles in the fellowing c
+The Changes made during 2020/21 were continued in 2021/22 to build further resilience across CBC to the uncertainty and volatility caused by the pandemic.
+The impact/effectiveness of the changes are listed underneath each of the principles in the following section of the report.